moosavismd/uid-app/README.md

 ## endpoints
 - `/uid`: Whenever you send a get request to this endpoint it returns a random uid and store it in a mysql database.
-- `health`: An endpoint to check the health of application.
+- `/health`: An endpoint to check the health of application.

 ## Vars
 Set these variables for the application: